abravodev/winforms-mvvm/README.md

 # Sample app
 ## Setup
 To launch the app or pass the integration tests, you will need to recreate the database, using the `UserManager.DataAccess.Migrations` project.
 It is a console app that will run the pending migrations.
+It can accept an argument with the first command that you want to execute.

+#### Run through Visual Studio
+You can setup that the default action when you run the console app is to `MigrateToLatest`.

+This is set through `Project > Properties > Debug > Command Line Arguments`

 ## Features
 ### Users